-The MoQuality Command Line Interface (CLI) makes it easy to upload apps and manage tests on MoQuality.
+The MoQuality Command Line Interface (CLI) makes it easy to upload an app to MoQuality.
 It's an essential part of making your QA process agile.
 The CLI tool can be integrated with any CI/CD tools such as Bitrise, Circle CI or Jenkins to upload your latest build to MoQuality.

-The MoQuality CLI can be installed using brew.
+The MoQuality CLI can be used like this:

 To upload your app from your Bitrise workflow add a custom script such as this: